Nanzhao: Government

 Nanzhao society was separated into two distinct castes: the administrative White Mywa living in western Yunnan, and the militaristic Black Mywa in eastern Yunnan.
 The rulers of Nanzhao were from the Mengshe tribe of the Black Mywa.
 Nanzhao modelled its government on the Tang dynasty with ministries (nine instead of six) and imperial examinations.
 However the system of governance and rule in Nanzhao was essentially feudal.
+The King of Nanzhao relied on a council of chief ministers and generals called the Qingping guan (清平官).
+These councillors also served as regional administrative heads with a six-way division mirroring the Tang's Six Ministries system.
 Nanzhao's mode of governance has been described as combining Sinitic bureaucracy with Southeast Asian-style alliances of allegiance with local leaders.
+Some historians identify Nanzhao as a classical Southeast Asian polity due to being an early Buddhist kingdom that led military campaigns into the Pyu city states and Annam.
+However, the Nanzhao rulers did not employ Southeast Asian ideologies of kingship.
+As Nanzhao grew in power and expanded their influence south, they increasingly became a rival to the Tang, rather than a frontier vassal.
+This included competition over frontiers between the two, such as Guizhou and Guangxi.

 Sons of the Nanzhao aristocracy visited the Tang capital, Chang'an, to receive a Chinese education.
 Young men in Nanzhao also visited Chengdu for their education, even during times when the two states were in military conflict.
 Chinese influence on Nanzhao can be seen in the 766 Dehua Stele, which the Nanzhao elite used to depict their state as Sinitic following classical Chinese tradition.
 Confucian influence declined during the reign of Shilong (r.
 859-77) when he proclaimed himself emperor and reoriented Nanzhao around Buddhism as the ruling ideology and religion.
+Ten of the thirteen kings of Nanzhao accepted various imperial titles from the Tang.

 Sources that believe Nanzhao was a Yi dominated society also traditionally hold it to be a slave society because of how central the institution was to Yi culture.
 The prevalence of the slave culture was so great that sometimes children were named after the quality and quantity of slaves they owned or their parents wished to own.
 For example: Lurbbu (many slaves), Lurda (strong slaves), Lurshy (commander of slaves), Lurnji (origin of slaves), Lurpo (slave lord), Lurha, (hundred slaves), Jjinu (lots of slaves).

 A poem written in Square Bai script on the Shanhua tablet (山花碑), 15th c.